Stealth-Robotics/2022-Stealth-FTC/README.md

 ## StarterCode

 I have the `StarterCode` project in, I think, reasonable shape.
+The idea here is that each team's module starts as a copy of this at the beginning of the season.

-I'd recommend we start them with just the
-`SimpleTwoWheelDriveSubsystem` and associated commands.
+I'd recommend we start them with just the `SimpleTwoWheelDriveSubsystem` and associated commands.
 This is the exact code from the normal example we start with for the two-wheeled bot we build the first day, just broken up into the teleop, command, and subsystem.

 I have some basic mecanum code in there, in `SimpleMecanumDriveSubsystem` and it's command, which is the gm0 sample.
 I'd suggest we put this in a separate branch and show them when they build their first bot w/ mecanum.

 We can have further branches which show more advanced things in `StarterCode`, like RoadRunner and OpenCV.
+We could also consider a `SampleCode` module which does the same.

 ## MishapCode